Info for traveling with your pets and prepping for a disaster!

 -

-Needle nose pliers — to remove foreign objects, like a fish hook
+Needle-nose pliers — to remove foreign objects, like a fish hook

 -

-Benadryl — 1 milligram for each pound of dog or cat — a 50# dog gets 50 milligram — this helps with insect stings and can be used to calm down an upset dog or cat
+Benadryl — 1 milligram for each pound of dog or cat — a 50# dog gets 50 milligrams — this helps with insect stings and can be used to calm down an upset dog or cat

 -